The Original Shepherd’s Hut

 In recent years the popularity of shepherd’s huts has increased once again.
 With many people seeking luxury staycations, the concept of glamping was lead by pioneers such as Alastair Sawday’s Canopy and Stars; Plankbridge made the huts for one of the first venues when Canopy and Stars launched.
 Glamping is the perfect blend of outdoor adventure and comfort.
 For many it is appealing to stay in amazing spaces where you can enjoy being amongst nature but still enjoy the comforts of home.
 It’s one of the most restorative, exciting and inspiring ways to holiday.
 Shepherd’s huts provide the perfect glamping experience – they’re solid, are well insulated and provide space for all your needs.

-Plankbridge offer three varieties of shepherd’s huts: The Snug, The Cabin or Custom Made – leaving you to choose between a traditional Victorian shepherd’s hut, or something more unique and to suit your specific needs.
+Plankbridge offer four varieties of shepherd’s huts: The Snug, The Cabin, The Lodge or Custom Made – leaving you to choose between a Victorian traditional shepherd’s hut, or something more unique and to suit your specific needs.